The best way to handle ungrateful behaviour on holiday.

 In The Language of Listening® the first step we promote is “CONNECTION” Our children feel connected when we validate their wants and needs.

-The CONNECTION step is so important, and you can often see your child move from “out-of-control” behaviour straight into sadness and right into your arms for comfort.
+And you can often see your child move from “out-of-control” behaviour straight into sadness and right into your arms for comfort.

 When we don’t make the effort to truly connect, we use reactionary statements such as: